hyperledger/anoncreds-spec/spec/data_flow_issuance.md

 ```json
  cred_req_metadata_json: Credential request metadata json for further processing of received form
 ```
 Figure out how cred_req_metadata_json looks like.
 Is this even required yet / sent to the issuer?
-Seems to me like it is stored locally and loaded when an issuer "replies" to the credential request with an issued credential.
+Seems to me like it is stored locally and loaded when an issuer "replies" to the credential request with an issued credential, so that the credential can be mapped to the preceding credential request.
 :::

 The [[ref:issuer]] sends the [[ref:Credential Request]] JSON to the [[ref:issuer]], who then can reply with an issued credential to the [[ref:holder]].